-Power Walking Benefits
+Benefits of Power Walking

 - Low Impact: Power walking gives you a great heart rate boost without wreaking havoc on your joints and connective tissue.
 This means you are less likely to have either acute or chronic injury from wear and tear that comes with time.

 - Anytime, Anywhere: No equipment or special outfit is needed to walk!
 That means you can do it nearly anytime and anywhere.
 Obviously comfortable clothes and good shoes are important.
-We’ll discuss that later.
-But for the most part, walking is hassle-free!

 Related: 8 Essential Stretches For Walkers